Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: I -- The Ergodic Case: Introduction

 The purpose of this paper is to develop numerical schemes for the solution of Mean Field Games (MFGs) and Mean Field Control (MFC) problems.
 The mathematical theory of these problems has attracted a lot of attention in the last decade (see e.g.~\cite{MR2295621,Cardaliaguet-2013-notes,MR3134900,CarmonaDelarue_book_I,CarmonaDelarue_book_II}), and from the numerical standpoint several methods have been proposed, see e.g.~\cite{MR2679575,MR2888257,MR3148086,BricenoAriasetalCEMRACS2017,MR3914553} and~\cite{MR3501391,MR3575615,MR3619691,balata2019class} for finite time horizon MFG and MFC respectively, and~\cite{MR3698446,MR3882530,MR3772008} for stationary MFG.
 However, despite recent progress, the numerical analysis of these problems is still lagging behind because of their complexity, in particular when the dimension is high.
 Here, we choose a periodic model to demonstrate that powerful tools developed for machine learning applications can be harnessed to produce efficient numerical schemes performing better than existing technology in the solution of these problems.
 We derive systematically the mathematical formulation of the optimization problem amenable to the numerical analysis, and we prove rigorously the convergence of a numerical scheme based on feed-forward neural network architectures.
 Our first method is designed for the optimal control of McKean-Vlasov dynamics, which is the primary purpose of the present work.
 Besides the intrinsic motivations for this type of problems, a large class of MFGs has a variational structure and can be recast in this form, see e.g.~\cite{MR2295621,MR3644590}.
 Furthermore, the second method we present tackles the PDE system characterizing optimality conditions satisfied by the solution, and it can be directly adapted to solve the PDE system arising in MFGs as we shall explain.

-In the subsequent analysis of finite horizon mean field control problems, see \cite{CarmonaLauriere_DL}, the thrust of the study will be the numerical solution of Forward-Backward Stochastic Differential Equations (FBSDEs) of the McKean-Vlasov type.
+In the subsequent analysis of finite horizon mean field control problems, see \cite{CarmonaLauriere_DL}, the thrust of the study will be the numerical solution of Forward-Backward Stochastic Differential Equations (FBSDEs) of the McKean-Vlasov type, which generalizes to the mean-field setting techniques introduced in~\cite{MR3736669} for standard BSDEs.
 Indeed, the well established probabilistic approach to MFGs and MFC posits that the search for Nash equilibria for MFGs, as well as the search for optimal controls for MFC problems, can be reduced to the solutions of FBSDEs of this type.
 See for example the books \cite{CarmonaDelarue_book_I,CarmonaDelarue_book_II} for a comprehensive expos\'e of this approach.
 Here, we concentrate on the ergodic problem for which we can provide a direct analytic approach.
 Our mathematical analysis of the model leads to an infinite dimensional optimization problem for which we can identify and implement numerical schemes capable of providing stable numerical solutions.
 We prove the theoretical convergence of these approximation schemes and we demonstrate the efficiency of their implementations by comparing their outputs to solutions of benchmark models obtained either by analytical formulas or by a deterministic method for Partial Differential Equations (PDEs).
+Note that when a game is potential, the search for Nash equilibria can be reformulated as an optimal control problem for a central planner, and because of the McKean-Vlasov nature of this control problem, it can be reformulated as a deterministic control problem for which the state is a probability distribution.
+This control problem can be tackled by dynamic programing, leading to a Hamilton-Jacobi equation.
+This is the approach taken in \cite{Chow_et_al}.
+See also \cite{Ruthotto_et_al} for a recent contribution.